mynl/aggregate/README.md

   - Pricing small insurance portfolios on a claim by claim basis
   - Analysis of default probabilities
   - Allocation of capital and risk charges
+  - Detailed creation of marginal loss distributions that can then be sampled and used by other simulation software, e.g. to incorporate dependence structures, or in situations where it is necessary to track individual events, e.g. to compute gross, ceded and net bi- and trivariate distributions.

 Missing Features
 ----------------